FK Vardar

-FK Vardar (ФК Вардар) is a professional football club based in Skopje, North Macedonia, which competes in the Macedonian First League.
-They are the most successful football club in Macedonia, having won eleven Macedonian First League titles, six Macedonian Cups, two Macedonian Super Cups and one Yugoslav Cup.
-In 2017, they became the first Macedonian club to qualify for the group stage of a European competition.
+FK Vardar (ФК Вардар) is a professional football club based in Skopje, Republic of North Macedonia, which competes in the Macedonian First League.
+It is the most successful football club in football in North Macedonia, that has won twelve Championship titles, six Macedonian Cups, two Macedonian Super Cups and one Yugoslav Cup.
+In 2017, it became the first Macedonian club to qualify for the group stage of a European competition.